Solomon Islands entry requirements for Taiwan passport holders

 Visa options if you want to stay beyond the free limit:

-Requires invitation letter from Solomon Islands company; multiple entry possible.
+Requires invitation letter from Solomon Islands company and proof of business purpose.

 Other fees